JackKrueckeberg/CS307TeamCodeBase/ProjectCharter.md

 #### Project Delieverables:

+- User authentication system that lets a user create, sign-in, and sign-out of an account that stores their favorite cities.

-(EVERYONE ADD ONE DELIEVERABLE FOR THE PROJECT, I'LL ADD MINE LAST WITH THE FRAMWORK/LANGUAGE THAT WE DECIDE ON (CAN PROLLY CHANGE THIS BUT NEED ONE FOR NO)W)
+(EVERYONE ADD ONE DELIEVERABLE FOR THE PROJECT, I'LL ADD MINE LAST WITH THE FRAMWORK/LANGUAGE THAT WE DECIDE ON (CAN PROLLY CHANGE THIS BUT NEED ONE FOR NOW)